spidgorny/fuelly-weather/README.md

 I'm learning Python and Machine Learning so I needed some data to play with.
 So I downloaded my own consumption data from Fuelly since 2010.

 I know the fuel consumption is higher in winter when you have heating on and the motor needs heating as well.
-The idea of the tool is then to see if the consumption is really correlates with the outside temperatures.
+The idea of this project is then to see if the consumption is really correlates with the outside temperatures.

-I've downloaded weather data for my city from [European Climate Assessment & Dataset](http://www.ecad.eu/dailydata/datadictionary.php) for my city.
+I've downloaded weather data for my city from [European Climate Assessment &amp; Dataset](http://www.ecad.eu/dailydata/datadictionary.php).

 After some numpy and pandas manipulations both the temperature and consumption data can be shown on the same chart.